metauni/metauni.github.io/index.md

 ## metauni Day

 We meet each Thursday for seminars (times are AEDT).
 To join put yourself in the `General` voice channel in the TRS Discord, enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
 If this is your first time you might find the [instructions](https://metauni.org/posts/instructions/instructions) useful.

-**2022 schedule**: note that the 6-1-2022 sessions will be voice-chat trials (see [instructions](https://metauni.org/posts/instructions/instructions) if you need to set it up).
+**Note** that the 6-1-2022 sessions will be run in *Roblox voice-chat* as a trial (see [instructions](https://metauni.org/posts/instructions/instructions) if you need to set it up).

 * **Foundations 9:00-10:00** (*Billy Price, Will Troiani*): on the nature of mathematical objects, logic, Gödel's theorems.
 * **Tea break 10:00-10:30**